socallinuxexpo/scale-network/switch-configuration/README.md

     Start the cli.
    ```
 1. ```
-    Type "edit" to enter edit mode and perform the following steps:
-    A.      delete system
-    B.      delete chassis
-    C.      delete interfaces
-    D.      delete snmp
-    E.      delete routing-options
-    F.      delete protocols
-    G.      delete ethernet-switching-options
-    H.      delete vlans
-    I.      delete poe
+    type "edit"
    ```
 1. ```
-    You now have an empty configuraton.
-Type "load merge terminal"
+    Type "load override terminal"
     to enter a mode where you can paste in the new configuration file.
    ```
 1. ```
     Bring up the configuration file from the switch in another window
     and paste about 1 screenful at a time into the switch.
     Be watchful for any error reports.
 If you encounter an error,
-    start back at step 4.A. and repeat the process.
+    start back at the previous step (Hit CTRL-D to abort the load if  you didn't
+    already, then type rollback 1, then try again from the previous step).
 If the error
     is persistent, ask for help.
    ```
 1. ```